Sanjana-Code0/BCA_Career_guide_app/README.md

 *   **💡 Skill Roadmaps:**
     *   Guidance on the key technical and soft skills required for each career path.

-*   **❓ Interview Prep:** (Optional - if you have this feature)
-    *   A section with common interview questions and tips for cracking technical and HR rounds.

 ---

 ## 🛠️ Technology Stack